acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

 ```

 **Diagram Explanation**: This diagram shows a distributed state management architecture.
 A master coordinator (red) communicates with specialized state managers (green) for different subsystems like motion, sensors, navigation, and tasks.

+> **For Beginners**: For more complex robots, the state management could be split into multiple specialized components that work together.
+Each one would handle a different aspect of the robot's behavior, with a main coordinator keeping everything working together.

+> **For Experts**: A distributed architecture would require careful consideration of inter-node communication latency, consensus protocols for state synchronization, and failure recovery mechanisms.
+Actor model frameworks could provide a natural implementation approach.

 Benefits of this approach include:
 - Specialization of state handling for different subsystems